 Here are a few views (click to expand):

 If you click on the Zip World image and look at the top third, you will see a tiny building high up on the escarpment – that’s the starting point.
 The view from the top is staggering if a little daunting…

 The Zip World Team are very professional.
 The guys and girls really know what they are doing and kitting up is calm and friendly but taken very seriously with multiple cross checks.
 Safety is paramount and it showed, as did the level of investment – they have some very serious kit up here.

 Once kitted up in your ‘flying suit’, you are given your first taster of the big wire on a ‘nursery slope’.
 Fairly pedestrian compared to the 100 mph ‘big wires’.
 However on ‘landing’ the deceleration from 60+ mph to a dead stop in less than 2 seconds is explosive.

 After the nursery slope anyone who wants to bail out can – no one did – and so off on a 15 min very bumpy truck ride up to the top of the slate mountain.

 The view from the top is awesome.
 Then it’s onto the cradles, with a drogue chute for the ‘heavies’ to balance the speeds and loading on the wires.
 1,2,3 and off into oblivion….

 The initial ground rush over the quarry edge is just staggering and then into the void as you pass over the quarry lake.
 At this stage you think you’ve slowed right down as you’ve lost all reference points but you are in fact still travelling at well over 100 mph.

 Then a low approach and short finals onto the ‘runway’ and a not quite so rapid deceleration.
 70 seconds of huge, huge fun and you’re done.
-Back to the pavilion for tea and medals.
+Back to the dispersal hut for tea and medals.